xuanthudao/assignment-2--human-centered-design--mwd-270--spring-2021/README.md

 ---
 ## Rules
+* All code must adhere to the enclosed EditorConfig rules.
 * Only submit files that are required by your project.
 Modify `.gitignore` as needed.
 * Use lowercase, combined with kebab case, to name _all_ folders and files (`do-this` or `do-this.html`); no spaces in folder or file names (`not this`); no camel case (`notThis`); no snake case (`not_this`).
 * Place all comps in the `comps` folder.